molefrog/spoiled/README.md

 - reveals on hover (uncontrolled)
 - uses system color scheme
 - wraps the content in a `span` element
+- injects a small CSS for content transitions (please read below on how to opt out)

 All standard props are proxied to the underlying `span` element.
 You can also use `tagName` prop to change the tag: